promise/readme/README.md

 ✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to promise/promise
 ✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to promise/eslint-config
-✨ Pushed 1 commit to biaw/phone
-✨ Pushed 1 commit to promise/eslint-config
-✨ Pushed 1 commit to promise/eslint-config
 ```